mraad/HZSpatial/README.md

 |   ...|       ...|

-The data can be imported into ArcMap for visualization:
+The CSV file can be imported into ArcMap, where it is joined with the imported cell polygon shapefile and symbolized for visualization:

 ![ACLED](https://dl.dropboxusercontent.com/u/2193160/ACLED.png)